How to Connect with Other Christian Writers

 Many writers think the best place is to go is writer forums and become a presence there.
 I’m not sure that’s wise anymore.
 It takes a long-term effort and results may not be good.
 Today, you are better off becoming active on a few Facebook pages.
 There are many hundreds of such pages for writers to select from.

-If you’re looking for a mature writing relationship, I’d suggest to make personal contact with writers you admire.
+If you’re looking for a mature writing relationship, I’d suggest making personal contact with writers you admire.
 Read a book you like?
 Email the author as a colleague, not a fan.

 The same goes for blogs you like.
 If you see someone doing work you admire, make a connection with them.
 Don’t be demanding, just let them know that you value their work and would like to know them better.
 Let a relationship grow.